 If it can be written or thought, it can be filmed!

-The first edition of IKFFI 2017 hosted independently by schools for their students and their parents was a great success.
+The first edition of IKFF was conducted in India and hosted independently by schools for their students and parents.

 More than 100 films from over 25 countries were screened in 6 days.

-IKFFI reached over 1,000,000 students, parents and teachers across more than 500 schools in more than 75 cities across India.
+IKFF reached over 10,00,000 students, parents and teachers in more than 500 schools across 75 cities in India.

 Best Live Action Short Film: